webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Deadly-Strike.md

 ---
 aliases:
 - Deadly Strike
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/5
+- Ability/Tier/High
-  - Cypher/Abilities/M
+- Ability/Pool/Might
-  - Abilitiesction
+- Ability/Categories/Special-Attack
-type: Action
-points: 5 Might
 ---

-# Deadly Strike
+## Deadly Strike

-**Points**: 5 Might Points
+>5  Might
-**Type**: Action

-If you strike a foe of level 3 or lower with a weapon you’re practiced with, you kill the target instantly.
+If you strike a foe of level 3 or lower with a weapon you're practiced with, you kill the target instantly.
+Action.